eddyriv3ra/todo-app-bunny/README.md

 ### Online Demo

-This app is hosted by heoku
+This app is hosted by heroku

 [Todo App](https://stark-forest-57260.herokuapp.com/)